-While progress has been made in some areas of the Plan, the campus has identified items for further work.
-These include the development of additional capacity for supporting faculty in the use of learning management systems, instructional design, production, and training.
 The last Support Unit Review identified a priority to create a sustainable model for funding for technological support, especially for increasing the numbers and providing support for professional development opportunities for Office of Information Technology staff, and to increase outreach to students with regard to security issues, copyright, and information competence skills.
-Procedures and policies for campus information security are being developed, as are formal policies defining "baseline" end-user training for user groups (faculty, staff, administration, students), and a mechanism for assessing the baseline technology training needs for each user group.
+Procedures and policies for campus information security are being developed, as are formal policies defining "baseline" end-user training for user groups (faculty, staff, administration, students).
 System-wide technology initiatives in areas such as security awareness and controls, accessible technology, learning management systems, and infrastructure enhancements support CSU Stanislaus in refining its technology capacities.
 These measures will be monitored through the Educational Effectiveness Review.